boniolp/MSAD/README.md

 ```

 ## Usage
+Below you will find a step-by-step guide on how to use our work.
+This includes the commands required to run the scripts along with a small explanation of what they do and the parameters they use.
+The value of the parameters are just examples and you can play around with different values.

 #### Compute Oracle
 The Oracle (in white in the results figure at the end) is a hypothetical model that simulates the accuracy of a model on a given benchmark and evaluates its anomaly detection ability.
 Oracle can be simulated with different accuracy values, ranging from 1 (always selects the best detector for a time series) to zero (always selects a wrong detector).
 Additonally, Oracle can simulate different modes of randomness, namely: